 Second time DUI offenders will lose their driver’s license for one year as a mandatory penalty, too.

-Third time DUI offenders are going to face prison that will almost inevitably include hard labor, most often for a term of 12 months.
-There’s a mandatory 60 day imprisonment sentence with a third DUI charge, too.
+Third time DUI offenders are going to face prison that will almost inevitably include hard labor, most often for a term of 12 months, even more if someone is injured, according to car accident lawyer Oceanside CA. There’s a mandatory 60 day imprisonment sentence with a third DUI charge, too.
 Financial penalties will be assessed at between $2100 and 10,000 and $100 and individuals will lose their license for at least three years.

 Fourth (and all subsequent) DUI charges are going to find individuals facing a prison term of at least one year and all the way up to 10 years.
 Financial penalties range from between $4100 and $10,100 on top of that jail time, and driving privileges in the state of Alabama will be revoked for at least five years.